nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 **Q**: I ran a command, but it didn’t seem to work.
 What went wrong?<br>
 **A**: Check if you entered the command parameters in the correct format and order.
-Refer to the [Features](#features) section for detailed command syntax.
-Commands are case-insensitive, so don’t worry about capitalization, but ensure there are no extra spaces within commands.
+For a quick glance at the correct syntax, refer to the [Command Summary](#command-summary) section.

 ---